SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Generate Fake Data with Faker
 -----------------------------

 Rather than require a user to hard-code test data for robot tests, CumulusCI makes it simpler to generate the data you need with the ``get fake data`` keyword, which comes from the Faker library already installed with CumulusCI. ``Get fake data`` does much more than just return random strings; it generates strings in an appropriate format.
-We can ask it for a name, address, date, phone number, credit card number, and so on, and the data it returns will be in the proper format for acceptance testing.
+You can ask it for a name, address, date, phone number, credit card number, and so on, and the data it returns will be in the proper format for acceptance testing.

 Let's modify the ``create_contact.robot`` test case by generating a fake name with the ``get fake data`` keyword.
-Since the new ``Contact`` name is going to be random in this updated example, we can't hard-code an assertion on the name of the created contact.
+Since the new ``Contact`` name is going to be random in this updated example, you can't hard-code an assertion on the name of the created contact.
 Instead, for illustrative purposes, this test simply logs the contact name.

 .. code-block:: robotframework